Solicitor, Kāhui Legal

 - Prime Minister’s Scholarship for Asia

-When I came down for Orientation, the campus caught my eye instantly – the lakes are beautiful, everything is close together, the uni itself is away from the bustling city, and the campus has its own student vibe.
-Once I got a feel of what the classes and the people were like, I could see myself developing in this area.
+When Tayla came to Waikato from Westlake Girls' High School for and Open Day, the campus caught her eye instantly.
+"The lakes are beautiful, everything is close together, the University is away from the bustling city and the campus has its own student vibe.
+Once I got a feel of what the classes and the people were like, I could see myself developing in this area."